BinyaminPyanin/island3/README.md

 ```

 Integration test

-Due to  `maven-failsafe-plugin` both JUnit and Integration tests will be running by:
+Due to  `maven-failsafe-plugin` , both JUnit and Integration tests will be executed by:

 ```maven clean install```